-- (21) Balcony A floor area that projects beyond the exterior wall of an upper story, is enclosed by a half wall or railing, and is only accessible from the building's interior.
+- (22) Balcony A floor area that projects beyond the exterior wall of an upper story, is enclosed by a half wall or railing, and is only accessible from the building's interior.
 A balcony can be supported by columns or brackets or be cantilevered.
-(Exhibit 3-2) - (22) Base farm tract All land, whether one parcel or 2 or more contiguous parcels, which is in an agricultural land preservation (AP) district and is part of a single farm and so designated by the Town Board of the Town of Eagle, regardless of any subsequent changes in the size of the farm.4 - (23) Base setback line An imaginary line that is parallel to the centerline of certain roadways depicted on the highway width map adopted by Waukesha County. - (24) Base zoning district See zoning district, base - (25) Basement A floor level of a building that is at least partly underground.
+(Exhibit 3-2) - (23) Base farm tract All land, whether one parcel or 2 or more contiguous parcels, which is in an agricultural land preservation (AP) district and is part of a single farm and so designated by the Town Board of the Town of Eagle, regardless of any subsequent changes in the size of the farm.